understand-radical-acceptance

 • It’s natural to plan for the future, but don’t let it overshadow the present.
 Plan for tomorrow while accepting and living in today.
 Be mindful of the present moment and the experiences it brings.

 Radical Acceptance is a powerful philosophy that can transform the way you navigate life’s challenges.
 Personally, I find it to be a very “freeing” concept.
-I find that I save myself from constant “what ifs” (and plenty of shoulds and musts).
-And in doing so, I quickly move forward to solutions and make myself feel better.
-Please do give Radical Acceptance a try!
+I save myself from constant “what ifs” (and plenty of shoulds and musts)!
+In doing so, I quickly move forward to solutions and make myself feel better.

 1. Linehan, M. M. (2015).
 DBT Skills Training Manual.
 Guilford. ↩︎